 - The claim being fact checked

-- A summary of the publisher’s fact check finding
+- A snippet of the publisher’s fact check finding

 - A link to the publisher’s article to learn more

-- The publisher of the fact check is an approved publisher.
+- The publisher is either a verified signatory of the International Fact-Checking Network’s Code of Principles or is an authoritative publisher.

 - The publisher’s site has several pages marked up with ClaimReview.
 If you’re a publisher, learn more about how to add the structured data to your page.

 Publishers and their fact checks are reviewed on an ongoing basis to make sure:

 - Fact check articles are held to YouTube’s Community Guidelines.

 - Fact check articles are held to ClaimReview structured data guidelines.